-We find this use of swear words in advertising an interesting topic because it presents a creative dilemma when you write for advertising or marketing.
+We find this use of swear words in advertising an interesting topic because it presents a creative dilemma when you have to write copy.

-On the one side, your goal is to grow your business.
-That can often mean you are tempted to aim for the largest potential audience possible.
+On the one hand, you want to grow your business.
+To do this, you want to aim for the largest potential audience possible.

-But the challenge with larger audiences is that they also have a larger range of things that they will find offensive.
+But the challenge with larger audiences is that they also have a larger range of things that will offend them.

 So, when you aim for a large audience, you tend to aim away from anything that might offend some people.
 And that includes swearing.

-You never see mega-brands like Disney or Apple or Coke swearing in their advertising for example.
-Snow bloody White is never going to pick up a crap i-Phone and drink a shitty Diet Coke in advert for example.
+You never see mega-brands like Disney or Apple or Coke using swear words in advertising for example.
+Snow bloody White is never going to pick up a buggered i-Phone and drink a damn Diet Coke in an advert for example.